spikespaz-contrib/steam-vent/README.md

 - [csgo](https://codeberg.org/steam-vent/proto-csgo)
 - [dota2](https://codeberg.org/steam-vent/proto-dota2)

-They can be used by either enabling the features in this crate or by depending on the protobuf package directly.
+They can be used by either enabling the features in `steam-vent-proto` or by depending on the protobuf package directly.

 ## Credit